Informatievlaanderen/jmeter-runner/README.md

 # Jmeter Runner
 A small HTTP server to simplify running jmeter tests, follow progress and check the results.

 The server needs only minimal configuration.
-You need to provide a location to store the tests and their results and you need to configure the base URL of the HTTP server.
+You need to provide a location to store the tests and their results.

 ## Docker
 The server can be run as a Docker container, after creating a Docker image for it.
 The Docker container will keep running until stopped.